 Here we want force k3s to use docker instead of containerd (To not use docker just run the same command without "--docker" and "--no-flannel") because of our application deployment.
 (The "--no-flannel" option is set to not create a flannel interface and avoid network conflict between Docker bridge and flannel).
 Indeed the Bleemeo tool will grab metrics on the nodes and these statements needs docker to work and not containerd which is normally used by k3s by default.

-If you use the "--docker" option there is few more steps needed to allow Docker container to communicates across-nodes.
-In fact, we are going the add the different routes between the nodes to realize the communication between them.
+If you use the "--docker" option, there are a few more steps needed to allow Docker container to communicate across nodes.
+In fact, we are going to add the different routes between the nodes to realize the communication between them.
 Please follow this step if you choose to use docker like us.
-This is a hack, but k3s come with fannel network overlay for containerd, and we have to do it manually when we use Docker.
+This is a hack, but k3s come with flannel network overlay for containerd, and we have to do it manually when we use Docker.

 On the master1 at /etc/docker/daemon.json add: